GW2ToolBelt/GW2APIClient/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Requesting a support for a new/missing API endpoint?
+Requesting support for a new/missing API endpoint?
 ----------------------------------------------------
 The implementation for specific API is automatically generated from the definitions in https://github.com/GW2ToolBelt/api-generator.
 Please check the